Michaeljogoh/REST-Backend-Task/README.md

 ## Description

 A simple REST application from scratch.
-The application is a nodeJS server API communicating with this: https://reqres.in/. every code path is covered with tests (unit AND functional tests.
+The application is a nodeJS server API communicating with this: https://reqres.in/. every code path is covered with units tests using jest.

 **POST /api/users**

-On the request store the user entry in db.
-After the creation, send an email and rabbit event.
-Both can be dummy sending (no consumer needed).
+On the request store the user entry in mongodb database.
+After the creation, sent an email and rabbit event with no consumer.

 **GET /api/user/{userId}**